M109 howitzer: M109-52

+M1299

+The M1299 was a prototype self-propelled howitzer developed by BAE Systems in 2019 under the Extended Range Cannon Artillery (ERCA) program.
+It was based on the M109A7, and was primarily designed for the purpose of improving the M109A7's effective range.
+One battalion of vehicles is planned to begin a year-long operational assessment in 2023.
+It was expected to be fitted with an autoloader, which would have increased its rate of fire from 3 to 10 rounds per minute.
+The M1299 was cancelled in March 2024 due, at least in part, to excessive barrel wear.
+Advanced ammunition developed for the M1299 will continue development, and the U.S. Army will look for existing alternatives to fulfil its re-evaluated long-range fire support needs.

 Derivatives

 M992

-The M992 Field Artillery Ammunition Support Vehicle (FAASV) is built on the chassis of the M109.
+The M992 field artillery ammunition supply vehicle (FAASV) is built on the chassis of the M109.
 It replaced the M548.
 Unlike the M548, it is armored.
 This ammunition vehicle has no turret, but has a taller superstructure to store 93 rounds and an equivalent number of powders and primers.

 This vehicle is fitted with a Halon fire suppression system and a weapons mount similar to that on the M109 turret, usually mounting a Mk 19 grenade launcher for local defense against infantry and light armored vehicles.

 The vehicle contains a 2-stroke diesel powered auxiliary power unit that can power all non-automotive energy requirements on the FAASV and on the M109.

 K66

 The K66 was a planned ammunition support vehicle for the K55.
 As a follow-up to the K55 program, Samsung Aerospace Industries prepared for licensing a local variant of the M992, featuring such modifications as NBC protection and an increase of ammunition storage capacity to 110 rounds, 116 packs of powders, and 132 primers.

 In 1987, Samsung Aerospace Industries competed against the Daewoo Heavy Industries' ammunition support vehicle based on the K200 APC.
 Daewoo Heavy Industries' vehicle was selected as the K66, but failed the test evaluation.
 The K66 project was cancelled in the mid-1990s, resulting in a lawsuit.